StuBITtv/CraneControl/README.md

 - 2x ULN2003 motor drivers
 - and of cours, an Android smartphone and a computer

+# A note on the motors
+I would highly recommend you to not use stepper motors due to their weak nature.
+Just use some cheap more powerful DC motors instead.
+You can still use the code for the Arduino as skeleton.

 # Setup the Arduino
 - Connect the stepper motors to the motor drivers
 - Connect the moto drivers to the pins 5-8  and 9-12 at your Arduino